 - Don’t buy boxes online – new boxes are cheap at Home Depot or Lowe’s

-- Move in the offseason.
+- Move during the offseason.
 Movers usually have lower rates from September-April.

 - Use your gift cards